sandialabs/spack-manager/docs/user_profiles/developers/snapshot_workflow.md

 Next, we decide how to take advantage of the prebuilt snapshots on the machine.
 Here we use the `spack manager external` command to specify a "view" in which we want to pull external packages into our environment.
 Snapshots are organized by date.
-With the `--latest` flag, spack-manager will find the latest snapshot available on your machine automatically.
+With the `--latest` flag, Spack-Manager will find the latest snapshot available on your machine automatically.
 Here we will use the latest snapshot and one that is attributed to our GCC with CUDA configuration, called `gcc-cuda`.
 Views are typically organized by compiler, e.g. `intel`, `clang`, `gcc`, and
 `gcc-cuda`, etc. We will need to "blacklist" any packages we plan on developing locally, but this happens automatically for packages